 With earth’s 6th mass extinction event currently accelerating, it is not surprising that Australia’s youth are standing up and demanding an end to the madness.
 Emerging areas of law such as ecological jurisprudence are providing alternative philosophical viewpoints that would help to reconcile the Minister’s moral duty of care with that expected of her under the current legal framework.

 How can Attwood Marshall Lawyers help you?

-    Attwood Marshall Lawyers has a dedicated commercial litigation team experienced in environmental law and climate action.
+Attwood Marshall Lawyers has a dedicated litigation team experienced in commercial disputes, environmental law and climate action.
 We have a solid social conscience concerning these areas and can help individuals and organisations affected by government decisions.